Anxiety Neuroscience and Neurobiology

 Prefrontal engrams of long-term fear memory perpetuate pain perception

-Click here for the article published by Nature Neuroscience.
 Nature Neuroscience, Published online: 06 April 2023; doi:10.1038/s41593-023-01291-x Can erasing bad memories relieve pain?
 Stegemann et al. uncover the cellular basis of fear–pain interactions, reporting that fear potentiates pain via memories encoded in prefrontal engrams.
 Blocking these memory traces reduces chronic pain in mice.
-Continue reading …

 Prefrontal engrams of long-term fear memory perpetuate pain perception Read More »